-Most Indian languages have strong consonant-vowel structure which combine to give syllables.
+Most Indian languages have strong consonant-vowel structures which combine to give syllables.
 These syllables are written as one continuous ligature and they require complex text rendering (CTL) for type setting.

-Writing OCR (Optical Character Recognistion) software for CTL scripts is a challenging task as segmentation is hard.
+Writing OCR (Optical Character Recognition) software for CTL scripts is a challenging task as segmentation is hard.
 Because of this overall accuracy drops drastically.

-Here is a sample input and output of a RNN-CTC network which takes an unsegmented sequence and outputs labels.
+Here is a sample input and output of an RNN-CTC network which takes an unsegmented sequence and outputs labels.

-I have trained a model to recognize Telugu script using ocropy and the accuracy is ~99% which is far better when compared to OCR softwares without CTC which are accurate to ~70%.
+I have trained a model to recognize Telugu script using Ocropy and the accuracy is ~99% which is far better when compared to OCR software without CTC which are accurate to ~70%.